erfanzar/EasyDeL/README.md

 ### Latest News 🔥

+- adding `EasyDeLFlaxPretrainedModel.from_pretrained` and `EasyDeLFlaxPretrainedModel.save_pretrained` to give users
+  experience of being free and not only using easydel states
 - removing *(q,k,v,b,a)_partition_specs and using `PartitionAxis` instead of them.
 - Sharding Strategies are changed.
 - Now EasyDeL is more Memory efficient Multi-GPUs